infinity0/msg-notes/causal/index.rst

 security guarantees on context in our system.
 Therefore, we will not discuss these further, but other projects are welcome to do so.

+(In other words, if we don't use a consensus mechanism for approving/rejecting messages, then the underlying history graph is a partial order - *even if* we have a server or leader to linearise events.)

 From these initial considerations, we choose a causal order for representing the relationships between messages, with a secondary total order with weaker guarantees used only for user interface purposes.
 We explore how to execute